-- Code which executes with no assistance. - Code which requires assistance from basic PP driver subroutines. - Code which executes entirely through PPU driver subroutines.
+- Code that executes with no assistance. - Code that requires assistance from basic PP driver subroutines. - Code that executes entirely through PPU driver subroutines.

-The compiled non-I/O commands never perform direct Central Memory (CM) reads or writes.
+The compiled non-I/O commands never perform direct CM reads or writes.
 If a command requires communication with CM or the CPU executive, the communication is performed by PP driver subroutines.